this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

 Normal capillary refill time for dogs and cats is less than 2 seconds.
 To check, hold up the top lip and press a finger onto the pet's gums until they go from pink to white then fast release.
 Immediately watch how long they take to go from white to pink.
 Anything longer than 2 seconds could mean poor circulation, oxygenation, or hemorrhage.
 If the gums are any color other than pink - such as white, blue, yellow or brick red - these are all emergencies.

 To check the hydration level, pinch skin between the shoulder blades, lift up like making a tent and fast release.
 Immediately watch if the skin snaps back within 1 second.
 If it takes longer than 1 second, or stays in a tent shape, the pet is dehydrated.

 Minor situations may not be life threatening may still require veterinary care to prevent something going from bad to worse, such as any kind of infection or wound, broken nails, hot spots, or anything else that is concerning you or the pet.
-Ask a vet to be sure.

 take action: what to do